philipturner/swift-xtb/README.md

 ## TODO List

-GFN2-xTB
-- Why are there text files for GFN2-xTB parameters?
-  - Try deleting the Homebrew installation and the build artifacts from `compile-xtb.sh`.
-  - This may give hints to the GFN-FF crash relating to the `FileManager` directory in Xcode.

-GFN-FF
-- Properly document how to fix the GFN-FF crash:
-  - Clarify why the crash occurs

 API improvements:
 - Automatically suppress `gfnff_topo` file writing in a robust manner
   - Figure out exactly when it's written, then switch back to the previous directory afterward